-All recruitment materials will include reference to Hudson Road Primary School's commitment to safeguarding and promoting the welfare of pupils.
+All recruitment materials will include reference to [name of setting]'s commitment to safeguarding and promoting the welfare of pupils.

 Our Recruitment and Selection Policy can be found here.
-Our policy reflects the requirements as set out in KCSIE 2023 Part Three.
+Our policy reflects the requirements as set out in KCSIE 2024 Part Three.